 You'll be eligible to apply for registration as a paramedic with the Health & Care Professions Council and work as a paramedic.
 You might choose to work in NHS ambulances or response cars, air ambulances or control rooms.
 You could also work in a range of out-of-hospital emergency care services.

-We’ll asses you regularly so that you and your tutors can check your progress.
-Besides exams, we’ll look at essays, presentations, observed clinical examinations, case studies and your major project.
+We'll assess you regularly so that you and your tutors can check your progress.
+Besides exams, we'll look at your placement assessment records, essays, presentations, observed clinical examinations, case studies and your major project.
 In order to successfully complete the course and be eligible to apply for registration, you must achieve a pass in all modules.

 You can pay your fees in the following ways.

 You can take out a tuition fee loan, which you won’t need to start repaying until after your graduate.
 Or alternatively, there's the option to pay your fees upfront.

 We offer a fantastic range of ARU scholarships, which provide extra financial support while you’re at university.
 Some of these cover all or part of your tuition fees.